Particle physics

 These elementary particles are excitations of the quantum fields that also govern their interactions.
 The dominant theory explaining these fundamental particles and fields, along with their dynamics, is called the Standard Model.
 The reconciliation of gravity to the current particle physics theory is not solved; many theories have addressed this problem, such as loop quantum gravity, string theory and supersymmetry theory.

-Practical particle physics is the study of these particles in radioactive processes and in particle accelerators such as the Large Hadron Collider.
+Experimental particle physics is the study of these particles in radioactive processes and in particle accelerators such as the Large Hadron Collider.
 Theoretical particle physics is the study of these particles in the context of cosmology and quantum theory.
-The two are closely interrelated: the Higgs boson was postulated by theoretical particle physicists and its presence confirmed by practical experiments.
+The two are closely interrelated: the Higgs boson was postulated theoretically before being confirmed by experiments.

 History

 The idea that all matter is fundamentally composed of elementary particles dates from at least the 6th century BC.
 In the 19th century, John Dalton, through his work on stoichiometry, concluded that each element of nature was composed of a single, unique type of particle.
-The word atom, after the Greek word atomos meaning "indivisible", has since then denoted the smallest particle of a chemical element, but physicists soon discovered that atoms are not, in fact, the fundamental particles of nature, but are conglomerates of even smaller particles, such as the electron.
+The word atom, after the Greek word atomos meaning "indivisible", has since then denoted the smallest particle of a chemical element, but physicists later discovered that atoms are not, in fact, the fundamental particles of nature, but are conglomerates of even smaller particles, such as the electron.
 The early 20th century explorations of nuclear physics and quantum physics led to proofs of nuclear fission in 1939 by Lise Meitner (based on experiments by Otto Hahn), and nuclear fusion by Hans Bethe in that same year; both discoveries also led to the development of nuclear weapons.
+Bethe's 1947 calculation of the Lamb shift is credited with having "opened the way to the modern era of particle physics".

-Throughout the 1950s and 1960s, a bewildering variety of particles were found in collisions of particles from beams of increasingly high energy.
+Throughout the 1950s and 1960s, a bewildering variety of particles was found in collisions of particles from beams of increasingly high energy.
 It was referred to informally as the "particle zoo".
 Important discoveries such as the CP violation by James Cronin and Val Fitch brought new questions to matter-antimatter imbalance.
 After the formulation of the Standard Model during the 1970s, physicists clarified the origin of the particle zoo.
 The large number of particles was explained as combinations of a (relatively) small number of more fundamental particles and framed in the context of quantum field theories.
 This reclassification marked the beginning of modern particle physics.